NATO urged to probe civilians killed in Libya war

 Lungescu acknowledged that there was an incident in June when a bomb malfunctioned and apparently killed some civilians.

 "On the case where they admit a mistake, I've been there," HRW's Abrahams said.
 "It's the al-Gharari family - five members including a little girl.
-I have photos and death certificates."
+I have photos and death certificates.
+NATO knows this."

-Abrahams said that he and a representative of another rights group, CIVIC, personally presented NATO with their reports of civilian casualties in Libya caused by NATO.
+Abrahams said that he and a representative of another rights group, CIVIC, personally presented NATO with their reports of civilian casualties in Libya caused by NATO on August 15.

+A press officer at NATO said the alliance was unaware of any reports from rights groups but was ready to receive them.

 (Additional reporting by David Brunnstrom in Brussels and Christian Lowe in Algiers; editing by Cynthia Osterman)